Shuang-MS/azure-ai-search-multimodal-sample/README.md

    src/start.sh
    ```

+### Authentication
+- The backend and prepdocs tooling use `DefaultAzureCredential` by default, which enables Managed Identity inside App Service with no extra configuration.
+- For local debugging scenarios where you would rather use `az login`, set `USE_AZ_CLI_CREDENTIAL=true` in your shell (or `.env`) before running the app or scripts to force the use of `AzureCliCredential`.

 ### Bring your own data (supports .pdf only)
 - To index your own data,
    - Place pdf's under ```/data``` folder